MicrosoftDocs/visualstudio-docs/docs/csharp/visual-studio-ide.md

    Notice that a little screwdriver icon appears in the margin on that line.

 8. Click the screwdriver icon to see what suggestions Visual Studio has available.
-In this case, it's showing the [Inline temporary variable](../ide/reference/inline-temporary-variable.md) refactoring to remove a line of code without changing the overall behavior:
+In this case, it's showing the [Inline temporary variable](../ide/reference/inline-temporary-variable.md) refactoring to remove a line of code without changing the overall behavior of the code:

    ![Inline temporary variable refactoring in Visual Studio](../ide/media/inline-temporary-variable-refactoring.png)